U.S., Russia agree on Syria weapons, Obama says force still option

 The accord leaves major questions unanswered, including how feasible such a major disarmament can be in the midst of civil war and at what point Washington might yet make good on a continued threat to attack if it thinks Assad is reneging.

-Under the Geneva pact, the United States and Russia will back a United Nations enforcement mechanism.
+Under the Geneva pact, the United States and Russia will back a U.N. enforcement mechanism.
 But its terms are not yet set.
 Russia is unlikely to support the military option that President Barack Obama said he was still ready to use.

 "If diplomacy fails, the United States remains prepared to act," Obama said.
 "The international community expects the Assad regime to live up to its public commitments."